profezzorn/ProffieOSDocs/howto/how-to-set-up-a-blaster.md

 ## Dual Button
 **Buttons**: *FIRE* and *MODE*

 This is the "stock" configuration.
 Weapon will always start on the default mode (STUN is the defined in the prop, if you wish another you will have to change it on the code).
-Weapon will always be powered on.
+Weapon will always be powered on *but you need a `poweron.wav` file present or the blaster will default to off and you will not have a switch to turn it on*.

 * Fire -                  Click *FIRE*.
 (Hold to Auto Fire / Rapid Fire if you have `ENABLE_BLASTER_AUTO`)
 * Cycle Modes -           Click *MODE*.